mesn1985/WebApplicationSecurityBasicsLab/crAPI/7_Fuzzing_input.md

 If there is no hits, maybe they are not using a SQL database.
 Let try with some NoSql queries also.

-_With the NOsql injection attack, Encapsulating shuold be omitted from the payload in intruder" "_
+_With the NOsql injection attack, Encapsulating " " should be omitted from the payload in intruder_

 1. Create a small wordlist for noSQL, with the values below:
 ```